-Mario was available to speak on the phone before the trip and explained how it would run.
+Mario was available to speak on the phone before the Winter Warmer and explained how it would run.
 I was reassured I could start on a fairly simple camera mounted on a tray, using simple exposure settings, ambient light and then strobes if wished.
 I knew my diving would change with this transition so being comfortable and really enjoying diving with great buoyancy skills a requisite.

 On boarding Cyclone at Hurghada, very comfortably appointed in the style of her sister boats Whirlwind and Hurricane, following the boat briefing by wonderful leading guide Reda, Mario briefed us on would be a very different type of trip.
-As opposed to the more structured itineraries of ‘Wrecks and Reefs’ or ‘Shark Quest’ further South, we would be diving under ‘Open Deck’ policy, so at certain sites given free reign to jump in whenever we wished (plus buddy…) taking responsibility for our own SI’s (and where writing your names on the dive deck board is never more crucial.)
+The Winter Warmer, as opposed to the more structured itineraries of ‘Wrecks and Reefs’ or ‘Shark Quest’ further South, we would be diving under ‘Open Deck’ policy, so at certain sites given free reign to jump in whenever we wished (plus buddy…) taking responsibility for our own SI’s (and where writing your names on the dive deck board is never more crucial.)
 Reda and Mario were always available to dive with but the freedom was liberating, a new level of self responsibility with excellent communication skills required (as always) with your buddy team in and out of the water.
 It made for a very calm and relaxed deck with no one rushing to jump in with very expensive camera gear!

 Following setting up our gear and supper, everyone assembled their cameras and strobes and Mario took me through the settings and daily care for my camera.
 I looked forward to the check dive but was a little nervous.
 The others put me completely at ease and one eloquently put it ‘You are a diver who dives until you become a photographer that happens to be underwater.’
 A perfect insight!

-Day 1 at the check at Shaab El Erg we sorted out buoyancy and any issues and enjoyed cooler January water with a long, pretty dive peppered with scorpionfish and blue spotted stingrays.
+On the check at Shaab El Erg we sorted out buoyancy and any issues and enjoyed cooler January water with a long, pretty dive peppered with scorpionfish and blue spotted stingrays.
 I was conscious of my air consumption as it completely changes as soon as you hold a camera but reassured this is entirely normal as adapting!
 My initial shots were overexposed but corrected by a play with the exposure lock on deck.
 We then moved to The Barge at Bluff Point off Gubal Island, one of the most popular Red Sea sites and a mecca for photographers as teeming with wildlife including famous resident George the huge moray, who always poses with his customary aplomb.
 The Barge is a key site on this type of itinerary as offers countless opportunities to dive at different times of day and night varying setups and using ambient and strobe light.
 Lionfish, scorpionfish, nudibranchs, tiger cardinalfish, clownfish, octopus and the tiniest gobies living in an exquisite lagoon nearby were standout subjects, among so many.
 At Mario’s and Reda’s discretion, it was our home for two days.

 The first evening Mario gave two presentations, on Ambient Light and Framing and Composition, exploring the technical artistry of composing shots taking into consideration light absorption, using natural light and when to ignore the rule of thirds/diagonals and fill the frame.
 Most importantly ‘Tell the story’!

-Day 2 we woke to a current on the Barge but my buddy Yvonne and I finned through to the slack lagoon where we looked for gobies and blennies, hard to spot with the naked eye but often spotted through a macro lens.
+We woke to a current on the Barge but my buddy Yvonne and I finned through to the slack lagoon where we looked for gobies and blennies, hard to spot with the naked eye but often spotted through a macro lens.
 The second dive with Reda on the Ulysses wreck took us to a bigger scene and where he disappeared at the end to visit his new bespoke site – ‘BBC Crack’!
 Back on the Barge after tea, it was fascinating to watch other divers hover over a subject for 40 minutes to an hour, exploring the abundant opportunities with one creature.
 Remembering Mario’s note to get close to the subject, I hovered above George as close as safely possible and snapped away as he undulated out of his burrow, dramatically baring his moray teeth.
 Mario’s note ‘Static fish don’t tell a story’ applies to all creatures!

 That evening as everyone reviewed their work, a diver remarked ’An opportunity is an opportunity only if you can realise it.
 Otherwise, see it for what it is.’
 A perfect encapsulation that wildlife and underwater photography is a blend of preparation, skill, eye yet also alchemy.